will-me-me/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 8-firstdelete file is for deleting a file
-The 9-firstdirdeletion files has the command to delete a directory The 10-back file contains the command to go back to the previous directory The 11-lists list all files including the hidden ones in the current patha nad in the boot directory
+The 9-firstdirdeletion files has the command to delete a directory The 10-back file contains the command to go back to the previous directory The 11-lists list all files including the hidden ones in the current patha nad in the boot directory The 12-file_type file has the command for printing the type of the name file